Marzerp/movie_explorer/README.md

    docker-compose up --build
    ```
 4. Access the app
-   open your browser and go to http://localhost:80
+   - Open your browser and go to http://localhost:80

 ---